-The Edith Street Undercover Walkway was in important feature of the Innisfail Strategic Masterplan.
+The Edith Street Covered Walkway is a key feature of the Innisfail Strategic Master Plan.

 Where is the Art Deco?

-Council wants the existing Art Deco styling of Innisfail to remain the showpiece of the town and as such this structure is designed in a way that doesn’t compete with the Art Deco character of the Town.
-The posts of the structure will feature Art Deco Styled Anodised Aluminium Wraps that will add character to the posts.
-This option allows this feature to be updated over time without influencing the main structure.
+Council wants the existing Art Deco character of Innisfail to remain the showpiece of the town.
+This structure is designed so it doesn’t compete with the Art Deco style.
+The support posts will feature Art Deco-styled anodised aluminium wraps.
+This option will allow this feature to be updated over time without influencing the main structure.

 What will the underside of the roof be made from?

-The underside of the structure will feature beautiful timber purlins with colourbond sheeting placed directly on top of the purlins.
-Timber sections will be installed on top of the arch between the purlins to eliminate birds nesting on top of the arch.
+The underside of the structure will feature timber purlins with colourbond sheeting placed directly on top of the purlins.
+Timber sections will be installed on top of the arch between the purlins to prevent birds from nesting there.

 How will rain be kept out near the shop fronts?

-A gutter is proposed on the northern side is under the existing blinds and will be 24mm from wall.
+A gutter is proposed on the northern side under the existing blinds and will be 24mm from the wall.
 On the southern side the gutter is proposed over the existing awning.

 Why timber and what maintenance will be required?